-As we continue to focus on helping these children, we seem to forget about the grandparents in their lives.
-These grandparents suffer the same fate the children do; they do not have access to dental or vision care, nor can they afford the services.
-Like most grandparents, they put the needs of their children and grandchildren first, resulting in neglect to their own health which can place their life in peril.
-We are reaching out to these grandparents and other low-income seniors to make sure they are taking care of themselves so they can be there to provide for their family.
+As we continue to focus on helping these children, we seem to forget about the grandparents/seniors in their lives.
+These grandparents/seniors suffer the same fate the children do; they do not have access to dental or vision care, nor can they afford the services.
+Like a lot of grandparents/seniors/ older adults, they put the needs of their children and grandchildren first, resulting in neglect to their own health which can place their life in peril.
+We are reaching out to these grandparents and other low-income seniors/older adults to make sure they are taking care of themselves so they can be there to provide for their family.
 The goal of the Senior Resource Program’s (SRP) system of care is for patients to be seen and treated by oral health or vision care donors in the city they reside in, as well as by the same provider in order to build a system of trust.
 As a result, appointments are easily and regularly scheduled, and relationships are developed with the doctor, who provides them with a dental home and prevention education to help prevent future dental emergencies.

 To learn more about the Senior Resource Program, download our flyer: